ThePapaw/fuzzybritches/README.md

 • <B>PSMC's Scooby-Doo Skin</B> - ***NEW Design** (includes animations & GUI sounds). <BR>
 • <B>PSMC's Toy Story Skin</B> - ***NEW Design** (includes animations & GUI sounds). <BR>

-•  •  • *(The PSMC Intro video is enabled in the Startup.xml file.
+•  •  • *(Older skins have The PSMC Intro video is enabled in the Startup.xml file.
 To disable it, delete line #12 in the Startup.xml, then turn it Off in the skin settings Extras section)* •  •  •

 The Addons and Skins hosted here are considered 3rd party, so please do not seek help from Kodi, the Kodi forums, etc..
 If you would like to try PSMC, it can be installed by adding the PSMC Repo from 'Add-on repositories' section of the Fuzzy Britches Repo.